sounakss7/calculator.py/README.md

 7. **Contributing**: Guidelines for contributing to the project.
 8. **License**: Licensing information.
 9. **Acknowledgements**: Credit any libraries or tools used in the project.

-Feel free to customize this template based on your specific needs or additional features of your project.